 The band year starts with the marching band season, which breaks down to:

-- End of June - July 4th: A few light rehearsals leading up to marching in the Edmond LibertyFest Fourth of July Parade
+- June - July 4th: A few light rehearsals leading up to marching in the Edmond LibertyFest Fourth of July Parade, with some social events as well

 - End of July - August: Two-week band camp (Monday-Friday)

 - Beginning of school - end of October: Marching band season includes daily, early morning rehearsals, 1-2 evening rehearsals, performances at all home football games and one away game, and 3-4 marching band contests that occur on Saturdays.